vbwagner/dyngo/dyngo.md

 It is primarily intended to let machine be visible in the local DNS of office or home local networks, VPNs and so on.
-So it expects that there could be private dynamic dns servers.
-Couple of dynamic DNS scripts is included into distribution to make it easier to set up dynamic dns.
+So it expects that there could be private dynamic DNS servers.
+Couple of dynamic DNS scripts is included into distribution to make it easier to set up dynamic DNS.

 But nothing prevent user from defining some of networks as global ones and put URL of public dyndns server into it.